Charles WALSH #24222

-Indigenous Australian, Charles WALSH, Reserve Unit
+Indigenous Australian, Charles Walsh, Reserve Unit

 Assigned to the Reserve Unit at Rifle Range Camp, Enoggera he was given ‘home leave’ in anticipation of embarking for overseas.
 Walsh applied to extend the usual 4 day pass so that he might travel by train to Wetherton, the nearest railway stop to Blairmore, to say farewell to his family and friends.